Dr. Zack Finch

 I came to MCLA because I have a passion for teaching and believe in the promise of the public liberal arts.
 Whether I'm leading a creative writing class or teaching a literary / cultural studies course, I encourage my students to risk failure, ask hard questions, be vulnerable, be ambitious, exceed their former expectations of themselves, and challenge each other on a daily basis, so that we can grow in unpredictable directions as writers, thinkers, neighbors and friends.

-My poems, lyric essays and reviews have been published in magazines and journals including American Letters & Commentary, Atlanta Review, Boston Review, Brilliant Corners, Columbia Review, Denver Quarterly, Fence, Green Mountains Review, Gulf Coast, Intervalles, Jacket2, Kadar Koli, New England Review, Poetry, P-queue, Radical Society, Sentence: A Journal of Prose Poetics, Shankpainter, Spoon River Poetry Review, Tin House, 88: A Journal of Contemporary Poetry.
+My poetry has appeared in journals including American Letters & Commentary, Atlanta Review, Denver Quarterly, Fence, Green Mountains Review, Gulf Coast, Kadar Koli, Poetry, P-queue, Radical Society, Sentence: A Journal of Prose Poetics, Shankpainter, Spoon River Poetry Review, Tin House, 88: A Journal of Contemporary Poetry.

-I enjoy working collaboratively, especially with visual artists: I wrote Chiasmus in 2013 with painter Enrico Riley (Fourth and Verse Press) as well as Ten Ounces in 2015 with artist Melanie Mowinski.
+I enjoy working collaboratively, especially with visual artists: I wrote Chiasmus with painter Enrico Riley (Fourth and Verse Press) as well as Ten Ounces in with artist Melanie Mowinski.

 I have received a Poetry Fellowship from The Fine Arts Work Center in Provincetown, a John N. Serio Award from The Wallace Stevens Society, a Presidential Fellowship from SUNY Buffalo, a Bread Loaf Writer's Conference Scholarship, and a grant from the Vermont Studio Center.
 In 2019, I received one of MCLA's Sabbatical Research Awards.